Efficacy and Safety

 Important Safety Information

-Only administer Ethiqa XR by subcutaneous injection.
+Only administer Ethiqa XR® by subcutaneous injection.
 Ethiqa XR is not intended for intravenous, intra-arterial, intrathecal, intramuscular, or intra-peritoneal injection.
-Do not use on mice or rats with pre-existing respiratory deficiencies.
-Do not keep rats on wood chip-type bedding after administration of Ethiqa XR.
-Use caution with concomitant administration of Ethiqa XR with drugs that cause respiratory depression.
+Do not use in animals with pre-existing respiratory compromise.

 For Humans:

-Ethiqa XR should only be administered by a veterinarian or laboratory staff trained in the handling of potent opioids.
-Protective clothing is recommended to avoid direct contact with human skin or mucus membranes which could result in absorption of buprenorphine and adverse reactions.
-Not for use in humans.
+protective clothing when administering Ethiqa XR to avoid direct contact with human skin, eyes, oral, or other mucus membranes which could result in absorption of buprenorphine and adverse reactions.

-For more information, consult the prescribing information including the boxed warning.
+For more information, consult the Prescribing Information including the Boxed Warning.